OpenCOMPES/sed/README.md

 python -m ipykernel install --user --name=sed_kernel
 ```

-- If you do not use Jupyter Notebook or Jupyter Lab, you can skip the installing those dependencies
+- If you do not use Jupyter Notebook or Jupyter Lab, you can skip the installing those dependencies:

 ```bash
 pip install sed-processor